jadarnel27/joshthecoder.com/_drafts/2019-04-11-cxconsumer-skewed-parallelism.markdown

 ## A Bad Query™

+I'm working with the 10GB, 2010 version of the Stack Overflow database.
 Some might describe this query as not very realistic:

     SELECT *
     FROM dbo.PostTypes pt